saivignesh/app-subscription-reminder/README.md

 # Description

-This is a small CRUD application that records multiple subscriptions and sends notification via email when the due date for any of the subscriptions is drawing near ( < 4 days).
+This is a small CRUD application that records multiple subscriptions  to keep track of the days left in the subscription and sends notification via email when the due date for any of the subscriptions is drawing near ( < 4 days).

 # Motivation